amazonlinux/amazon-linux-2023/README.md

 We use GitHub issues to gather feedback about Amazon Linux 2022, track bug reports and feature requests.
 You can look at existing [issues](https://github.com/amazonlinux/amazon-linux-2022/issues) to see whether your concern is already known.
 If not, you can select from a few templates.
 Contact us with a new issue [here](https://github.com/amazonlinux/amazon-linux-2022/issues/new/choose).
 We will respond to your request within 48 business hours.

 If you just have questions about Amazon Linux 2022, please feel free to start or join a [discussion](https://github.com/amazonlinux/amazon-linux-2022/discussions).
-Feedback on Amazon Linux 2022 can also be provided through your designated AWS representative or [Amazon Linux Discussion Forum](https://forums.aws.amazon.com/forum.jspa?forumID=228).
+Feedback on Amazon Linux 2022 can also be provided through your designated AWS representative or [AWS re:Post](https://repost.aws/).

 ## Architectures